aledrocomic/gocomicwriter/README.md

 - Crash safety: on panic, write a crash report and autosave snapshot; on open, fall back to the latest valid backup if the manifest is unreadable.
 - Structured logging via Go's slog with simple env configuration; optional rotating file via GCW_LOG_FILE.
 - Core domain model in internal/domain and a public JSON schema at docs/comic.schema.json.
-- Basic desktop UI shell (behind build tag `fyne`) with a placeholder canvas editor that shows page/trim/bleed guides, simple pan/zoom, and File→New/Open/Save.
-The UI can start without a project and lets you create one from within the app.
+- Basic desktop UI shell (behind build tag `fyne`) with a canvas editor that shows page/trim/bleed guides, pan/zoom, and File→New/Open/Save.
+  - Keyboard shortcuts: Ctrl+N, Ctrl+O, Ctrl+S, Ctrl+Q.
+  - Preferences persisted: window size and the Beat Coverage overlay toggle are saved between sessions.
+  - The UI can start without a project and lets you create one from within the app.
 - Issue setup dialog: configure trim size, bleed, DPI, and reading direction (LTR/RTL) from the UI.
-- Grid templates and custom grids per page: choose from presets (e.g., 3x3) or enter a custom spec; apply per page.
+- Page grids: supported via the page's `grid` property in the manifest (e.g., `"3x3"`) and previewed on the canvas; in-UI grid editing is planned.
-- Panels: create rectangular panels on the page canvas, reorder their Z position (front/back), and edit basic metadata (ID, notes).
+- Panels: add from the Inspector (Add Panel), reorder Z with Move Up/Down, and edit metadata (ID, notes).
+A quick filter above the panel list helps find panels by ID/notes/text.
 - Script integration (experimental): structured editor with outline and beat tagging; beats can be linked to panels; unmapped beat warnings in outline.
 - Beat coverage overlay and page‑turn pacing indicators (experimental) in the canvas to aid layout/planning.
+- Exporters (UI): Export menu for PDF (multi-page), PNG pages, SVG pages, and CBZ package.
+Exports include trim/bleed guides and respect issue settings.
-- About menu with environment info (Go version, OS/arch, cgo/fyne status) for diagnostics.
+- About menu with environment info (Go version, OS/arch, cgo/fyne status) and a Copyright dialog.
 - Sample project manifest at tmp_proj/comic.json (with backups under tmp_proj/backups/).
 - Unit tests for core packages (storage, logging, crash, version, schema).